 /s parameter will delete all files contained in the directory subfolders.
 However, if you do not want to delete files from subfolders, remove /s parameter.

 /q “quiet mode,” meaning you won’t be prompted Yes/No

 Note!
 Remember to change the directory to match your folder.

-Otherwise this batch file can scheduled on windows task scheduler to run automatically.
-For more information click on previously post: here
+Otherwise, this batch file can be scheduled on the windows task scheduler to run automatically.
+For more information click on the previous post: here